Marais Viljoen: Early political career

 Viljoen was elected to the House of Assembly as MP for Alberton, near Johannesburg, as President of the Senate, and as acting State President from 21 August 1978 to 10 October 1978, when B.J.
 Vorster was briefly elected to the position.
 Viljoen was seen as a relatively-moderate member of the National Party, which instituted apartheid.

 State Presidency

 After Vorster's resignation as a result of the Muldergate Scandal in 1979, Viljoen held the post of non-executive State President from 4 June 1979 until 3 September 1984.
 The State Presidency during this time was a ceremonial post, like that of the Governor-General, which it replaced in 1961.

 Under the 1983 Constitution, the last under apartheid, the position of the State President was changed to a more powerful executive position.
 Viljoen retired and was replaced by P. W. Botha, who until 1984 had been the executive Prime Minister.
 After Viljoen had retired from public life, he continued to maintain an interest in politics.

 Depiction on a coin

 He is depicted on the obverse of the 1985 1 Rand coin.

+Legacy

+Hoërskool Marais Viljoen which was opened by Viljoen in 1961 ,while he served as MP for Alberton, is named after him.